infinum/android-handbook/Useful tools & utilities/Figma.md

 - **Flexible user permissions management**

 Each person can have either a view or an edit access to the Figma files.
 Additionally, the admin and owner roles can be set accordingly.
-All of the permissions can be easily managed and customized as desired.
+All permissions can be easily managed and customized as desired.
 For a more detailed description about Figma team permissions and what different access modes entail, check out the following [link](https://help.figma.com/hc/en-us/articles/360039970673-Team-permissions).

 ## Figma essentials